Our Scripts

 • 50 minutes

-• Requires fight choreography (unarmed, sabre and/or dagger)
+• Requires fight choreography (unarmed, saber and/or dagger)

 • Contains Pirate language